sjproctor/Brewfile/process.md

 ## Brewfile Setup Process

+You can use Homebrew to download automatically the tools what you want to use.
+Brewfile is the file that defines the tools you want to download automatically via Homebrew.

 - created a repo called brewfile and a file called Brewfile
 - added installs and cask installs

 - $ brew install rcmdnk/file/brew-file
 - $ brew file init

+This creates a file in .config called Brewfile

 ➜  ~ brew file init